Cavaliers' head coach led Virginia to ACC and regional titles

 Morgan began his coaching career at his alma mater, North Carolina, in 2000, working with primarily the cross country teams, sprinters and jumpers.

 Morgan earned a bachelor’s degree in political science and communication from UNC in 1999.
 He served as the Tar Heels’ cross country captain in 1997 and 1998 and competed professionally for Nike Athletics America for one year.
-Morgan is married to the former Christy Buckland and the two have a son, Eli, who was born in July 2014, and Owen, who was born in April 2017.
+Morgan is married to the former Christy Buckland.
+They have two sons Eli, who was born in July 2014, and Owen, who was born in April 2017.